 BizTalk Property Schema Error: The type name ‘…’ does not exist in the type ‘System’

-I’m just playing with BizTalk Server doing a small proof-of-concept using BizTalk Server and Azure Service Bus, and I was surprised with a few bunches of errors while I tried to compile my simple project:
+I’m just playing with BizTalk Server, doing a small proof-of-concept using BizTalk Server and Azure Service Bus, and I was surprised by a bunch of errors while I tried to compile my simple project:

 Severity Code Description Project File Line Suppression State